What I Learned From Picking and Choosing Battles

 I received a notification that my yoga video for MindBodyGreen went live, and I was instantly filled up with so much joy and happiness.
-And please, please know I am not saying this to brag or toot my own horn.
+And please know I am not saying this to brag or toot my own horn.
 In all of the excitement, I forgot about the anger I was holding onto from the situation-at-large.

 All of the good in my life became so evident in that moment, and anytime I had to revert back to ugly thinking, it made me cringe inside.
 I knew if I decided to pursue legal action, the problem would take longer to go away, and perhaps grow into something very messy.
-With everything going on, I downright did not have the energy to fight this.
+With everything going on, I downright do not have the energy to fight this.
 Yes, it makes me crazy that they are getting away with this, and they take no responsibility for their actions.
-But, I realize there’s always going to be those people, and we can’t take them all to court.
-I’ll let karma do its thing.
+But, I realize there's always going to be those people, and we can't take them all to court.
+I'll let karma do its thing.

 Photo via Pinterest

 If I've learned anything from this blogging business, it's to respect your work and the work of others.
 Always give credit where credit is due.
 No matter what, people need to appreciate the hard work that goes into the craft and know that just because it's on the internet doesn't mean it's up for grabs.
 The same goes for people who copy others on content, writing, photography, etc. It's just really lame, and eventually will keep them from accessing their own creativity if they're constantly comparing or taking from others.
 Golden Rule: If you like what someone is doing/ if you're inspired by it, make it known and credit them.
 It's the right thing to do.